akserg/lost_dart/README.md

 ###Multi injection

 Lost Dart allows you to inject multiple objects bound to a particular type or interface.
 There are Weapon interface, and two implementations, Sword and Dagger.
 The constructor of Samurai class takes an array of Weapon.
-The toFactory method of Binder return the list of Weapons to be used in Samurai constructor.
+The toFactory method of Binder returns the list of Weapons to be used in Samurai constructor.

 ```
 import 'package:lost_dart/lost_dart.dart';